IvanMurzak/Unity-Theme/README.md

 - Go to `Window/Unity-Theme`.
 - Customize color pallets as you want
-- Add `ColorBinder` components to colorized GameObject
+- Add `ColorBinder` components to a target GameObject

 ### Color Binder

-Each colored component should be bound to a specific color.
+Component that binds a color to a specific target, such as `Image`, `SpriteRenderer`, `TextMeshPro` or anything else.
+There are list of built-in color binders:

-- ImageColorBinder
+- `ImageColorBinder`
-- SpriteRendererColorBinder
+- `SpriteRendererColorBinder`
-- TextMeshProColorBinder
+- `TextMeshProColorBinder`

 ![Color Binders](https://imgur.com/AeNC3tF.gif)

-#### Custom Color Binder
+#### Create custom `ColorBinder`

-If you want to bind color to something else, you may extend from `BaseColorBinder` as listed below.
+When need to bind color to something else, you may extend from `BaseColorBinder` as listed below.

 ```C#
 using UnityEngine;